We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Phentermine is used short term for weight loss.
 Wegovy and Saxenda can be used for long-term weight loss and weight management.

 Phentermine is only approved for weight loss and management in certain adults.
-Saxenda and Wegovy may be prescribed for this use in certain children 12 years and older.
+Doctors may prescribe Saxenda and Wegovy for this use in adults and certain children ages 12 years and older.

 To learn more about how these drugs compare, you can talk with your doctor or pharmacist.